dezzak/lmld-constitution/constitution.md

 9.6.
 Where a Principal Local Authority covers more than one constituency the Executive Committees of the Local Parties concerned may agree to form appropriate joint arrangements to co-ordinate candidate approval and selection, campaigning and publicity and be responsible for the formulation of policy on that Authority.

 9.7.
-In any parish or town council elections, the committee of the relevant Branch, or if there is no Branch the Executive Committee shall vary of the provisions of Sections 9.2 to 9.5 above as appropriate.
+In any parish or town council elections, the committee of the relevant Branch, or if there is no Branch the Executive Committee shall vary the provisions of Sections 9.2 to 9.5 above as appropriate.

 9.8.
 A Delegated Nominating Officer will be appointed by the Party's Nominating Officer.
 The Delegated Nominating Officer shall act in accordance with the Rules made by the Party for Delegated Nominating Officers.

 9.9.
 When a Parliamentary Election takes place, the activities of the Local Party shall be suspended except as necessary to comply with the Political Parties, Elections and Referendums Act 2000 and such power vested in an Agent to act on its behalf as necessary for the conduct of the Election.

 9.10.
-The membership of any member of the Local Party who stands at any public election as candidate or agent in opposition to a properly nominated candidate of the Party shall automatically be suspended and, subject to any appeal, shall be revoked.
+The membership of any member of the Local Party who stands at any public election as candidate or agent in opposition to a properly nominated candidate of the Party shall automatically and immediately be suspended and, subject to any appeal, shall be revoked.

 9.11.
 Any candidate for election to public office standing as a representative of the Party must be a current member of the Party.